nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Introduction

-SEPlanner is a lightweight desktop application for Computer Engineering undergraduates from the National University of Singapore to plan for their Student Exchange Programme, optimised for use via Command Line Interface (CLI).
+SEPlanner is a lightweight desktop application for Computer Engineering undergraduates from the National University of Singapore to plan for their Student Exchange Program, optimised for use via Command Line Interface (CLI).
+If you are familiar with command line, SEPlanner can streamline your planning process when compared to other Graphical User Interface (GUI) apps.

 ## Content Page
 * [Program run through](#program-run-through)